 “The renewed mind takes seriously the needs that you see in the world and the ones that move you most deeply.”

 Regularly, God called his prophets, not the other way around.
 God does not say that all men should plan to be pastors unless they are called not to be pastors or elders.
-Rather, he sets up patterns of assessment and assumes that relatively few, just the needed number, will be led into the office of pastor, teacher, elder, shepherd.
+Rather, he sets up patterns of assessment and assumes that relatively few — just the needed number — will be led into the office of pastor, teacher, elder, or shepherd.

 Paul writes to the Romans to solicit their support in his mission to Spain, and he doesn’t say a word about anyone in Rome going with him (Romans 15:22–29).
 All the epistles of the New Testament are written with the explicit or implicit assumption that people stay right where they are, salt and light in their present vocations.
 Paul said in 1 Corinthians 7:20: “Each one should remain in the condition in which he was called.”